 Yes.
 Fudge will keep for at least a month if stored in the refrigerator, although you will find the fudge dries out more quickly in the fridge.

 Absolutely!
 Fudge freezes very well.
-To thaw, remove the wrapped fudge from the freezer and let it sit at room temperature for a couple hours before unwrapping.
+To thaw, remove the wrapped fudge from the freezer and let it sit at room temperature for a couple of hours before unwrapping.
 You can keep fudge fresh in the freezer for up to 6 months.

-- Fudge will become soft at temperatures above 80 degrees F.
+Fudge will become soft at temperatures above 75 degrees F.

-- Just be careful to not over-heat the chocolate.
-It may become greasy if over-heated.
+Just be careful to not overheat the chocolate.
+It may become greasy if overheated.